sustained/svenska-discord/courses/index.md

 ## Courses / Tutoring

-We are planning to start running courses/tutoring sessions.
+We are planning on starting running courses/tutoring sessions, soon.

-We keep materials and such here.
+We will be keep materials and such here.

 ### Beginners